Sugared Cranberries

 - Gift Them: Package them up in a cute jar or bag for an easy, edible gift.
 Tie it with a ribbon, and you’ve got yourself a thoughtful (but low-effort) holiday present.

 - Decorative Touch: Use them as edible decor on a holiday table or wreath.
-They look like frosted berries from a winter wonderland—but way tastier.
+They look like frosted berries from a winter wonderland but are way tastier.